Welcome to Reception!

 Welcome everybody to the Reception section of the website.

-LSAs: Mrs Taylor, Miss Roscoe, Mrs Allen, Mrs Stone and Mrs Phillingham (Speech and Language)
+LSAs: Miss Allen, Mrs Taylor, Miss Martin, Mrs Henshall, Mrs Stone and Mrs Phillingham (Speech and Language)

 Our P.E. day is Thursday.